The Primary Care—Population Medicine Program

 The MD/PhD program accepts applications only from current PLME and Alpert Medical School students.
 The program aims to promote careers in academic medicine.
 Most MD/PhD students have an extensive research background that shows a true commitment to integrating research and clinical medicine.
 The time commitment is substantial.
 Students spend four years in medical school and at least three years in graduate work.
 Full-tuition funding is provided for all years of the program except the first two years of medical school.
 There are generally only one to two students accepted to the program each year.

-Brown University's Public Health Program boasts a fully-accredited Master of Public Health.
+Brown University's School of Public Health awards a fully accredited Master of Public Health degree.
 The goal of the program is to help students become skilled professionals committed to improving the health of communities by translating rigorous scientific research into sound, evidence-based public health policy and practice.
-Students in the MPH Program are closely involved with the Public Health Program's ten public health research centers, in which they directly experience the synergies among public health research, dissemination, and policy.
-Brown MD students must apply to the MPH program through the traditional route of admission, via the Graduate School.
+Students in the MPH Program are closely involved with the School of Public Health's ten public health research centers, in which they directly experience the synergies among public health research, dissemination, and policy.
+Brown MD students must apply to the MPH degree program through the Graduate School.